ProtoconNet/mitum-java-util/README.md

 ## Sign Message

-Sign message with btc, ether, stellar keypair.
+Sign message with keypairs.

 ### Usage

 #### Sign Message

-Each keypair supports 'sign' method that generates bytes format signature by signing bytes format message.
+Each keypair supports `sign` method that generates bytes format signature by signing bytes format message.

-If you want to get signature for 'mitum-currency', use 'base58' to encode the signature.
+If you want to get signature for 'mitum-currency', use `Base58` to encode the signature.

 ```java
 // Omit steps for generating keypair